skleanthous/C4-PlantumlSkin/README.md

 This project will help you use the awesome plantuml tool to create C4 diagrams for documenting architecture.

-C4 defines a set of diagrams (core and supplamentary) that are designed to document architecture in a way that is easy to understand and communicate.
+C4 defines a set of diagrams (core and supplementary) that are designed to document architecture in a way that is easy to understand and communicate.

 PlantUml is a uniquely pleasant-to-use tool to create diagrams from text.
 The fact that this is a text-driven tool opens up a lot of previously impossible scenarios:

 1. It is a *pleasure* to edit
 1. You don't need special tooling
 1. You can keep your domain models side-by-side with your code
-1. You can embedd models in your markdown documents in almost all major editors
+1. You can embed models in your markdown documents in almost all major editors
 1. Did I mention that it is an absolute pleasure to work with plantuml?

 The only real disadvantage to plantuml is that positioning can sometimes be a bit hard.